ethoseo/track-everything/README.md

 To track something enter its CSS (_or jQuery_) selector; `Category`, `Action` , and `Label`; and the select the event you want to track.

 ### What is a CSS selector and how do I find it?  ###
 A CSS selector is a way of referencing a specific object on a page.
-To find it we reccomend you use [Selector Gadget](http://www.selectorgadget.com/)
+To find it we recommend you use [Selector Gadget](http://www.selectorgadget.com/).

 ### What are `Category`, `Action` , and `Label`?  ###
 `Category`, `Action` , and `Label` are all ways to [define events in Google Analytics](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide#Anatomy).